 Rather, the Center Guest House is a place of encounter.
-Every day I meet new people here who have a strong relationship with Auroville - this relationship can be spiritual, supportive or friendly.
-It is quite amazing what it means to be in a place like this.
-Every day I learn new things about Auroville and the impact it has on the world.
-There is a lot of German, English, French, Hindu and Tamil spoken.
+Every day I meet new people here who have a strong connection to Auroville – this connection is spiritual, supportive, or friendly.
+It is quite amazing what it means to be in such a place.
+Every day I learn new aspects about Auroville and the radiance this place has on the world.
+German, English, French, Hindi, and Tamil are spoken extensively.

 Two worlds intertwine here: the world of the Tamils and the world of the mostly Indian and European visitors.
 These worlds are ultimately connected spiritually.
 I rented my scooter from a Tamil, he gave me a 'student price' because we are all students of the mother here.
 It is remarkable that the two worlds here are moving towards each other, united in the will to build something new.